-Pre-professional students in chemistry with a concentration in biochemistry who complete the above curriculum through their junior year and the 35-hour general education core requirements may receive a bachelor of science degree in chemistry with a concentration in biochemistry from UAFS after successfully completing the first year of work in an accredited school of medicine, pharmacy, or veterinary medicine.
-The last 30 hours in-residence requirement will be waived.
+Pre-professional students in chemistry with a concentration in biochemistry who complete the above curriculum through their junior year and the 35 hour general education core requirements may receive a bachelor of science degree in chemistry with a concentration in biochemistry from UAFS after successfully completing the first year of work in an accredited school of medicine, pharmacy, or veterinary medicine.
 Students must fulfill all other graduation requirements and complete a graduation application with the STEM advising coordinator before leaving UAFS to begin professional studies.
-Contact the registrar at records@uafs.edu for more information.
+Contact the registrar at registrar@uafs.edu for more information.